Other Types of Leaves of Absence

 Jury Duty and Material Witness Service

 You may request leave if you are called upon for service as a jury member or as a material witness, unless related to the employee's business or personal matters.

-- You should notify your supervisor as soon as possible and you should submit a Record of Absence (ROA) form to your supervisor for your time away from work
+- You should notify your supervisor as soon as possible and you should submit a Request of Absence (ROA) to your supervisor for your time away from work

 - If you receive a fee as a juror, it should be paid to the university or an equal amount should deducted from your pay.
 You can retain travel reimbursements.